xapi-project/xapi-project.github.io/xenopsd/architecture.md

 When such an event happens (for example: @releaseDomain sent when a domain requests a reboot) the corresponding operation does not happen inline.
-Instead the event is rebroadcast upwards to Xenops_server as a signal ("for example:
+Instead the event is rebroadcast upwards to Xenops_server as a signal (for example:
-VM _id_ needs some attention") and a "VM_stat" micro-op is queued in the appropriate queue.
+"VM _id_ needs some attention") and a "VM_stat" micro-op is queued in the appropriate queue.
 Xenopsd does not allow operations to run on the same VM in parallel and enforces this by: